 In bass fishing, the prespawn is analogous to the rut, but the mid- to late fall can be as good or better for numbers of trophy bass.
-Wired2Fish’s McKeon “Keys” Roberts demonstrates this by sliding his kayak into a known “pig pond” and catching several big bass out of an isolated grass bed on spinnerbaits and jigs.
+Wired2Fish’s McKeon “Keys” Roberts demonstrates this by sliding his fishing kayak into a known “small lake” and catching several big bass out of an isolated grass bed on spinnerbaits and jigs.

 TACKLE USED (additional kayak links below)

 - Terminator Pro Series Jig, 1/2-ounce, color: Black Blue Purple

 - Team Lew’s Pro Ti Speed Stick Casting Rod, 7’3″ MedHvy

 - Team Lew’s Pro-Ti SLP Speed Spool Casting Reel

 - Sufix Advance Fluorocarbon, (spinnerbait – 14lb, jig – 17lb)

 - Terminator P1 Pro Series Double Willow Spinnerbait, 1/2-ounce